openssl req

 -modulus

-this option prints out the value of the modulus of the public key contained in the request.
+Prints out the value of the modulus of the public key contained in the request.

 -verify

-verifies the signature on the request.
+Verifies the self-signature on the request.

 -new

-this option generates a new certificate request.
+This option generates a new certificate request.
 It will prompt the user for the relevant field values.
 The actual fields prompted for and their maximum and minimum sizes are specified in the configuration file and any requested extensions.

 -newkey arg

-dsa:filename generates a DSA key using the parameters in the file filename. ec:filename generates EC key (usable both with ECDSA or ECDH algorithms), gost2001:filename generates GOST R 34.10-2001 key (requires ccgost engine configured in the configuration file).
+dsa:filename generates a DSA key using the parameters in the file filename. ec:filename generates EC key (usable both with ECDSA or ECDH algorithms), gost2001:filename generates GOST R 34.10-2001 key (requires gost engine configured in the configuration file).
 If just gost2001 is specified a parameter set should be specified by -pkeyopt paramset:X

 -pkeyopt opt:value

-set the public key algorithm option opt to value.
+Set the public key algorithm option opt to value.
 The precise set of options supported depends on the public key algorithm used and its implementation.
-See KEY GENERATION OPTIONS in the genpkey manual page for more details.
+See "KEY GENERATION OPTIONS" in openssl genpkey for more details.

--key filename
+-key filename|uri

--keyform PEM|DER
+-keyform DER|PEM|P12|ENGINE

 -keyout filename